fliegwerk/electron-react-boilerplate/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.\
 Additionally, it builds the main electron process scripts next to the webpage build.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run package`